It was 97° with a feels-like temperature in the 100s.

 Under that tent was just miserable hot.

-I don’t know much about explosives but I would think you’d want to try to keep fireworks cool.
+I don't know much about fireworks, but I would think you'd want to try to keep fireworks cool.

 She had one fan and she kept it on the little boy so he'd be cool.

-We made it home, Badger went to her room, she's stayed in there most of the afternoon.
+Badger went to her room, and she's stayed in there most of the afternoon.

-I sat on the computer, not doing much of anything.
+I sat at the computer, not doing much.

-I don't tolerate the heat as well as I once did.
+I don’t handle the heat like I used to.

-Cowboy got the old microwave out, the new one in.
+Cowboy pulled the old microwave out and put the new one in.

-He carried the chicken feed down to the coops, took care of the chickens.
+He hauled the chicken feed to the coops and took care of the chickens.

-He fed my birds, and then headed inside.
+He fed my birds and then came inside.

-Hot as it is, and the house, the air conditioner can’t keep up with this heat so it’s not cold inside.
+It's so hot that the air conditioner can't keep up, so it's not cold inside.

 He seems to keep cold all the time.

-I'm guessing Cowboy is on his work schedule.
+I figure Cowboy is still on his work schedule.

-It's not late at night for him, it's just his regular time to be working, and active.
+It’s just his regular time to be up and going.

 No comments: